West End, Winnipeg: West Broadway

-As its name suggests, West Broadway encompasses the western portion of Winnipeg's Broadway area, as well as the western edge of downtown Winnipeg over all.
+West Broadway encompasses the western portion of Winnipeg's Broadway area, as well as the western edge of downtown Winnipeg overall.

-As with Broadway in general, West Broadway is one of Winnipeg’s oldest neighborhoods, with its original homes being built around 1890 to 1913.
-West Broadway was originally a largely middle-class neighborhood, located to the north of a small, wealthy enclave of Armstrong’s Point.
+As with Broadway, West Broadway is one of Winnipeg's oldest neighborhoods, with its original homes being built between 1890 and 1913.
+West Broadway was originally a largely middle-class neighborhood, located to the north of a small, wealthy enclave of Armstrong's Point.
 During the post-war years, however, the once mixed-income community was met with poverty, crime, and a deteriorating housing stock from the 1960s onward.

-Amenities
+Landmarks and infrastructure

-The area includes a Commemorative Plaza and Commemorative Mural on Valour Road, which honours World War I heroes Corporal Leo Clarke, Sergeant-Major Frederick William Hall, and Lieutenant Robert Shankland, who all grew up on the same city block of Valour Road (then known as Pine Street) and each received a Victoria Cross for bravery.
+The area includes a commemorative plaza and commemorative mural on Valour Road, which honours World War I heroes Corporal Leo Clarke, Sergeant-Major Frederick William Hall, and Lieutenant Robert Shankland, who all grew up on the same city block of Valour Road (then known as Pine Street) and each received a Victoria Cross for bravery.

-The Cindy Klassen Recreation Complex, named after local 6-time Olympic medallist Cindy Klassen, is a community fitness centre.
+The Cindy Klassen Recreation Complex, named after local 6-time Olympic medalist Cindy Klassen, is a community fitness centre.
 It includes a swimming pool, water slide, sauna, weight room, fitness equipment, aerobic studio, indoor running track, outdoor skatepark, lawn bowling, sports fields, and a library, as well as a speed-skating oval in the winter.

-The West End also includes more than 1000 businesses and organizations in the area, including over 150 restaurants.
-Ellice Avenue, Sherbrook Street, and Sargent Avenue East of Arlington have a large variety of ethnic restaurants and markets, being home to many Philippine, Vietnamese, Portuguese, Chinese, East Indian, Somali, Ethiopian, and Thai restaurants.
+The West End also includes more than 1,000 businesses and organizations, including over 150 restaurants.
+Ellice Avenue, Sherbrook Street, and Sargent Avenue, east of Arlington, have a wide variety of ethnic restaurants and markets.
+The district is home to many Philippine, Vietnamese, Portuguese, Chinese, East Indian, Somali, Ethiopian, and Thai cuisines.
 Polo Park, the city's largest mall, is also considered part of the West End.
-The commercial area in the Polo Park district has expanded rapidly beginning in the 1990s with the building of big-box retail outlets, restaurants, and a major hotel.
+Since the 1990s, the commercial area in the Polo Park district has expanded rapidly by the building of big-box retail outlets, restaurants, and a major hotel.
 It has now supplanted downtown Winnipeg as the city's main commercial area.

-Other attractions in the area include, the University of Winnipeg, Vimy Ridge Memorial Park, Omand's Creek and Park, Westview Park, and the Sargent Park Recreation Complex, as well as many houses, apartment buildings, schools, and an armoury with significant architectural merit.
-In the summer months, Portage Avenue is the site of the "Sunday Night Cruise" by automobile enthusiasts, which, while delighting the participants, has raised complaints from many West End residents due to the noise and frequent practice of drag racing.
+Other attractions in the area include the University of Winnipeg, Vimy Ridge Memorial Park, Omand's Creek and Park, Westview Park, and the Sargent Park Recreation Complex.
+The district contains many houses, apartment buildings, schools, and an armoury with significant architectural merit.
+In the summer months, Portage Avenue is the site of the "Sunday Night Cruise" by automobile enthusiasts, which has raised complaints from many West End residents due to the noise and frequent drag racing.

 West End Cultural Centre

-The West End Cultural Centre (WECC), established in 1987, is the area's main hub for live music.
-It is located on Ellice Avenue in an 80-year-old church building, and is one of the "greenest live performance venues in Canada."
-It receives support from the federal Department of Canadian Heritage, the Government of Manitoba, Manitoba Arts Council, Winnipeg Arts Council, Assiniboine Credit Union, and the University of Manitoba's radio station, 101.5 UMFM.
+The West End Cultural Centre (WECC), established in 1987, is the area's main hub for live music and home to Winnipeg Pro Wrestling.
+It is located on Ellice Avenue in an 80-year-old church building and is referred to as one of the "greenest live performance venues in Canada."
+It receives support from the federal Department of Canadian Heritage, the Government of Manitoba, the Manitoba Arts Council, the Winnipeg Arts Council, Assiniboine Credit Union, and the University of Manitoba's radio station, 101.5 UMFM.

 Prior to the WECC, the building was occupied by: